jayteelan/gernot-katzers-spice-api/README.md

 ## Change log

+### 29. May, 2020

+- `spice_crawler` scrapes main body text and parses into a hash with each section as an item; captions for inline images still appear in text.

 ### 27. May, 2020

 - began crawling spice pages from English spice index page; scraping is hindered by inconsistent page layout and limited use of class names on HTML tags.